Watch Lone, a film for Emmanuel House Support Centre, from the directors of BBC One’s Soul Boy, Luke Radford and Toby Curson.

-Founded in faith in 1976 by Father Roger Killeen, Emmanuel House exists to support homeless, vulnerable or isolated adults in and around Nottingham.
-Our history centres around supporting the most vulnerable citizens in Nottingham without prejudice or judgement; with that in mind, we strive to provide diverse and accessible services that meet basic need and empower individuals to make positive changes in their lives.
+We support the most vulnerable citizens in Nottingham without prejudice or judgment in order to tackle isolation, vulnerability and homelessness.
+We strive to provide diverse and accessible services that meet basic needs and empower individuals to make positive changes in their lives.

 Emmanuel House services, and the Winter Shelter we co-ordinate, are an integral part of the plan to reduce homelessness in the city of Nottingham.